 Fish choka is a delicious mash up of tender, seasoned white fish, roasted tomatoes, and garlic.
-It’s a wholesome, fresh, flavorful, pescatarian meal that I never get tired of.
+It’s a wholesome, fresh, flavorful, pescatarian dish that I never get tired of.

 Guyanese Fish Choka

 Fish Choka has a special place in my heart.
-When we were little my grandmother Evelyn Ramotar made the most delicious fish choka.
-She made it with steamed Banga Mary (a fish from the drums family, very popular in Guyana).
+When I was a little girl, growing up in Guyana, my grandmother Evelyn Ramotar made the most delicious fish choka.
+She made it with Banga Mary (a fish from the drums family, very popular in Guyana), roasted over her earthen fire side.
 Sometimes instead of making fish choka she used all the same ingredients but rolled the seasoned fish into balls, added it to stews and called it fish balls.
-This woman was so creative in the kitchen, no matter how little she had, no one in her house was ever hungry.
+Think meat balls but with fish instead of ground meat.
+This woman was so creative in the kitchen, no matter how little she had, no one in her home was ever hungry.

 Why You’ll Love This Fish Choka Recipe

-- Easy to Make: This dish comes together in less than 1 hour with simple ingredients.
+- Easy to Make: This dish comes together easily with simple ingredients.

 - Customizable: I love how easy it is to customize the fresh ingredients added to this recipe.

-- Nutritious: This low-carb, low-calorie meal is rich in protein, vitamins, and minerals.
+- Nutritious: This low-carb, low-calorie dish is rich in protein, vitamins, and minerals.

 Ingredients for Fish Choka